 societal transformation lab

-In February 2019 the Presencing Institute (founded by MIT professor Otto Scharmer) will launch the societal transformation lab.
-In this lab around 250 projects worldwide will participate in a 4 month learning process.
+In February 2019 the Presencing Institute (founded by MIT professor Otto Scharmer) launched the societal transformation lab.
+In this lab around 300 projects worldwide participate in a 6 month learning process.
 During this lab, every project will go through the U-process with their own team, to work on the quest for their particular project.
 For more info, have a look at www.precensing.org.
 If there is any interesting progress to mention, I will share on this page.
 I have the honour to take a team of Ecosystem Restoration Camps through the proces, to see how we could quickly upscale the restoration of Earth.

 land, water, it’s all about life

 To be very honest , I never thought much about this SDG, until I met the people of Ecosystems Restoration Camps.
+Not that I don’t care, but like a lot of other people, I just wasn’t aware of the degradation of Earth and the possibility to restore it.
 And then I realised it is such a given for me, that nature is the base of all life, that I wouldn’t have thought I could contribute to this huge topic.
 After I met John Liu and listened to his inspiring vision about how to regenerate the degradation of our earth, I was not only convinced we can regenerate earth, but I also felt the responsibility to do so, since we, human beings, destroyed much of her soil.
-Since I am not the type of person to spend a lot of time with my hands in the soil (I love gardening, but I also think there are people with a lot more natural talent for it), I decided to offer my support in a different way.
+In the Societal Transformation Lab, we aim at scaling up Ecosystems Restoration Camps all over the world as soon as possible.

 Innovate and be creative with plastic like Adidas did!